 A Criminal Justice Reading List

-In the Name of Justice, Edited by Timothy Lynch
+In the Name of Justice, edited by Timothy Lynch (Cato Institute, 2009)

 This book contains essays by leading legal thinkers that examine the role of the criminal sanction in a free society.

 The Collapse of American Criminal Justice by William J. Stuntz (Belknap Press, 2011)

 A deep dive into the dramatic history of American crime and the erosion of rule of law in America’s harsh and ineffective criminal justice system.

 The Importance and Challenges of a Well‐Functioning Criminal Justice System

 Pirates, Prisoners, and Lepers: Lessons from Life Outside the Law by Paul H. Robinson and Sarah M. Robinson (2015)

 Examines Molokai leper colony, Nazi prisoners, and 18th Century pirates to explore human nature beyond law; suggests humans are predisposed to cooperation and provides a comprehensive argument for why we need a well‐functioning criminal justice system.